icebob/moleculer-java-site/src/fault-tolerance.md

 or on [Microsoft Azure Docs](https://docs.microsoft.com/azure/architecture/patterns/circuit-breaker).
 :::

-If you enable it, all service calls will be protected by this built-in circuit breaker.
+If you enable it, all service calls will be protected by this built-in Circuit Breaker.

 ```java
 // Create Circuit Breaker